 Quick summaries below — tap through to the dedicated guides for details, photos, and tips.

-Free short-term parking is available directly at the jetty for same-day sailings.
+Short-term parking is available directly at the jetty for same-day sailings.
 For multi-day Tioman trips, paid long-term lots are within a 5-minute walk — typically RM10–15 per day with 24-hour security.

 Read the parking guide arrow_forwardCovered passenger waiting area, public toilets, food stalls and warung within walking distance, a small surau (prayer room), and limited free WiFi.
 ATMs are limited — withdraw cash in Kuala Rompin or Kuantan first.